-The Graduate School hosts two to three Supervisor Forums and a summer Symposium each academic year.
+The Graduate School hosts three Supervisor Forums each academic year.
 These are open to all supervisors and staff planning to supervise.
-These events provide an opportunity for staff to network, share good practices, share their experiences, and explore a range of topics relevant to supervision with the University of Westminster and across the sector.
+These events provide an opportunity for staff to network, share good practices, share their experiences, and explore a range of topics relevant to supervision within the University of Westminster and across the sector.
 Events often feature presentations and workshops from external speakers.
-These events are published on the GS website Supervisor Resources page, and invitations are circulated by email to current supervisors as well as the wider GS community.
+These events are published on the Graduate School website Supervisor Resources page, and invitations are circulated by email to current supervisors as well as the wider GS community.

-The website also includes key documents like this one and a useful list of external resources and references.
+The Graduate School website also includes key documents and a useful list of external resources and references.